Mapping the Growth of Remote Developer Jobs: Top 11 States Embracing Remote Work

 Oregon and Washington

 Rounding out our list is a tie between two very similar states: Oregon and Washington.
-Many Oregon and Washington residents already work from home, making these states desirable places for remote developers.
+Many Oregon and Washington residents already work from home, making these states desirable places for remote workers.

 With gorgeous outdoor spaces, moderate weather, and plenty of opportunities for socializing and recreation, it's easy to understand what makes Oregon so attractive to remote workers.
 Oregon's downside comes from its very high cost of living, with it being the second most expensive state to live in on this list.